-Learning how to run Facebook ads for clients can be super intimidating for some.
-There is new terminology, new technology, and clients are placing part of their ad budget in your hands.
-Oh, and you’ll also need to find clients before you can really run your own mini digital ad agency.
+Managing Facebook ads can be super intimidating for some people.
+There is new terminology, new technology, and new analytics to learn.
+Plus, if you’re managing ads for other people, you have added pressure since clients are placing part of their ad budget in your hands.

 The good news?
 Once you get it, you get it!

 Running Facebook ads is a skill that can transfer to small companies and local businesses in a variety of niches.
-It’s also a super profitable side hustle, bringing in $1,000-$1,500 per client if you work at it.
+You can also use these ads to help get your own business off the ground.
+It’s a super profitable side hustle, bringing in $1,000-$1,500 per client if you work at it.

 Sound like something you’re interested in learning?
-This short guide to learning how to run Facebook ads for clients will get you started in the right direction.
+This guide to managing Facebook ads for your own business and clients will help you get started.

-To help you with some of the concepts discussed further down in this article, here are a few key terms to learn:
+To help you with some of the concepts discussed in this article, here are a few key terms to learn.

-- Companies that have a lot of different things going on in the background and need to hand out lots of different permissions to a lot of different people.
+- Companies with a lot of moving parts in the background need to provide permissions to several different people.